 It’s unbelievable.
 And it really is exciting.
 It’s exciting, but also you have to understand that something’s changed, you know, the evolution of all of these apps, the evolution of all of these tech companies.
 Facebook business today is a lot different than the Facebook business that I opened in 2008.
 Twitter is different than it was before.
 Yelp is different than it was before, but we have to continue—as entrepreneurs and business owners— to invest time, resources to understand these things because they are important.
 That’s where people go to find products and services, and that’s where you’re going to stand out.

 EMILY: Yeah, couldn’t have said it better.
 So how do you evolve a brand?
 I mean, in this past year with the pandemic, your barbecue business for one has really evolved.
 What do you think are the core components to evolving a brand and taking your business into a different direction than maybe you originally planned on heading?

 SHAWN: I think one of the most important things that we do in our business is to listen to what our customer’s needs are.
 And, you know, we spend so much time in the hospitality business, helping other people.
 That’s literally what we do.
 We want to make memorable moments for our guests.
 Memorable moments for our community and make an impact.

 EMILY: Well, you lead me right into my next question.
 You are a big user of a lot of different technologies and different platforms to help streamline your business.
-Let’s talk specifically about your favorite tool or app or technology to manage or engage with your digital brand.
+Let’s talk specifically about your favorite tool, app, or technology to manage or engage with your digital brand.

-So it’s really exciting for us back to, you know, living in a world where there’s all these incredible technologies that are available to small business owners that enable us to do what we love to do, and that’s create memorable experiences for our guests.
+So it’s really exciting for us back to live in a world where there’s all these incredible technologies that are available to small business owners that enable us to do what we love to do and create memorable experiences for our guests.

 EMILY: I love that.
 To close us out, let’s just talk about how your digital brand impacts your online reputation or your reviews.
 How do you see those two things as coming together and working in a symbiotic fashion?